frankframework/frankframework/CONTRIBUTING.md

 ### Install Eclipse with Lombok

+- Open the webpage with [downloads of Eclipse](https://www.eclipse.org/downloads/packages/).
+At the top of this page, you see a link to download an installer.
+We recommend that you do not use an installer, because you can also download a .zip file with the sources of Eclipse.
+When you use a zip file instead of an installer, it is easier to have different versions of Eclipse on your development computer.
-- Download Eclipse from [here](https://www.eclipse.org/downloads/packages/), choosing "Eclipse IDE for Enterprise Java Developers".
-We tested our instructions with version 2021-09, but older versions should also work.
+- Click the link "Eclipse IDE for Enterprise Java and Web Developers".
+A page opens with a big Download button to the right.
+Skip that one because it is an installer.
+Click a link to the left of that, under "Download Links".
+We tested our instructions with version 2021-12, but older versions should also work.
 Note that 64-bit Eclipse doesn't work with 32-bit JRE/JDK (doesn't start without any message).
-There is no installer.
 To install Eclipse, just unzip your download to a directory of your choice.
+- You may get an error "path too long".
+You can fix that by giving your .zip file a shorter name and trying again.
 - Download the Lombok library.
 This is easier than letting Maven do the download and then finding the .jar file in Eclipse.
 Browse to https://projectlombok.org/.
 On the top menu, choose "Download".
 - Download version 1.18.12.
-You may need the link "older versions".
+You need the link "older versions" to find that version.
 - Run the .jar you downloaded.
 Under Windows you can double-click it.
 - You see a GUI.
 The GUI may automatically find your Eclipse installation.
 If this does not work, use the button "Specify location".
-You should point to the eclipse.exe file.
 - Press Install / Update.
 - If you have trouble with these instructions, then you can get help on the https://projectlombok.org/ site.
 On the top menu, choose "install" | "Eclipse".

+MHD: Hier was ik gebleven.
+Ik wacht op antwoord op een vraag: Kunnen we de Zulu JDK gebruiken ipv Oracle?

 - The Frank!Framework can only run on Java 8.
 Please install a Java 8 JDK in addition to the JRE that is included in your Eclipse installation.
 You can find it [here](https://www.oracle.com/nl/java/technologies/javase/javase8u211-later-archive-downloads.html).

 **NOTE:** In earlier versions of this file, you were asked to start Eclipse using a Java 8 JRE.
 That does not work anymore